 Congressional Study Group on Japan

-Bipartisan pairs of current Members of Congress chair.
-Rep. Shelley Capito (R-WV) and Rep. Jim McDermott (D-WA) serve as co-chairs in the House, and Senator Mazie Hirono (D-HI) and Senator Lisa Murkowski (R-AK) lead the Study Group in the Senate.
-Former Speakers Tom Foley and Dennis Hastert remain active as Honorary Co-Chairs, given their personal interests in the region.
+Bipartisan pairs of current Members of Congress chair the Congressional Study Group on Japan in each Chamber of Congress.
+Rep. Diana DeGette (D-CO) and Rep. Billy Long (R-MO) serve as co-chairs in the House.
+Senator Mazie Hirono (D-HI) and Senator Lisa Murkowski (R-AK) lead the Study Group in the Senate.
+Former Secretary Norman Y. Mineta is Honorary Co-Chair of the U.S. Association of Former Members of Congress.

 The Study Group’s activities are supported by a generous grant from the Sasakawa Peace Foundation USA and from Japan-U.S. Friendship Commission and the organizations which make up the Study Group’s Business Advisory Council.
 Learn more here.

 The Distinguished Speaker Series – The Distinguished Speaker Series exposes Members of Congress and senior congressional staff to the issues that affect U.S.-Japan relations by bringing high-level speakers to Capitol Hill.
 The Congressional Study Group on Japan is pleased to have the opportunity to organize events featuring Members of the Japanese Diet, U.S. and Japanese administration officials, and other leading experts, journalists, and captains of industry.
 The Congressional Study Group on Japan works with the Embassy of Japan, business community, and other like-minded organizations to maximize collaboration toward our shared goal of promoting international legislative dialogue.